Dandelion Feast

 artistic assistant: Mona Rena Groska

-Thanks to Gabó Barta of Terrapolis Tracal (HU) for the mini residency, Tatiana Dziewanowska for movement-based co-research, Mona Rena Grovska for artistic assistance.
+Thanks to Gabó Barta of Terrapolis Tarcal (HU) for the mini-residency, Tatiana Dziewanowska for movement-based co-research, Mona Rena Grovska for artistic assistance

 legal reparation